How to Structure Pages for AI Mode: The 3-Block Blueprint – Using My Backyard Christmas Lights as an Example – Video 12

 Block 1: The Answer Block

 This is what AI extracts first.
-Keep it short (2-5 sentences) and direct.
+Keep it short (2-5 sentences) and highly direct.

 H2: What Is the Fastest Way to Build a Backyard Christmas Display on a Budget?